alvinwan/neural-backed-decision-trees/README.md

 pip install nbdt
 ```

 Then, pick an NBDT inference mode (hard or soft), dataset, and backbone.
 By default, we support ResNet18 and WideResNet28_10 for CIFAR10, CIFAR100, and TinyImagenet200.
-We also support EfficientNet-EdgeTPUSmall for Imagenet.
+See [nbdt-pytorch-image-models](https://github.com/alvinwan/nbdt-pytorch-image-models) for EfficientNet-EdgeTPUSmall on Imagenet.

 ```python
 from nbdt.model import SoftNBDT